-Label Description Scheduler Mode Two scheduling modes are available: Strict Priority or Weighted Queue Shaper Enable Check to enable queue shaper for individual switch ports Configures the rate of each queue shaper.
-The default value is 500 .
-This Queue Shaper Rate value is restricted to 100 to 1000000 when the Unit is kbps ", and it is restricted to 1 to 3300 when the Unit is Mbps .
+Label Description Scheduler Mode Controls whether the scheduler mode is Strict Priority or Weighted on this switch port Queue Shaper Enable Check to enable queue shaper for individual switch ports Configures the rate of each queue shaper.
+The default value is Queue Shaper Rate 500.
+This value is restricted to 100 to 1000000 whn the Unit is kbps", and it is restricted to 1 to 3300 when the Unit is Mbps.
 Configures the rate for each queue shaper.
-The default value is 500 .
-This Queues Shaper Unit value is restricted to 100 to 1000000 when the Unit is kbps , and it is restricted to 1 to 3300 when the Unit is Mbps .
-Queue Shaper Excess Allows the queue to use excess bandwidth Port Shaper Enable Check to enable port shaper for individual switch ports Configures the rate of each port shaper.
-The default value is 500 This Port Shaper Rate value is restricted to 100 to 1000000 when the Unit is kbps , and it is restricted to 1 to 3300 when the Unit is Mbps .
-Port Shaper Unit Configures the unit of measurement for each port shaper rate as kbps or Mbps.
+The default value is Queues Shaper Unit 500.
+This value is restricted to 100 to 1000000 when the Unit is kbps, and it is restricted to 1 to 3300 when the Unit is Mbps .
+Queue Shaper All and the annual to the second of the Excess Allows the queue to use excess bandwidth Port Shaper Enable Check to enable port shaper for individual switch ports Configures the rate of each port shaper.
+The default value is 500 Port Shaper Rate This value is restricted to 100 to 1000000 when the Unit is kbps , and it is restricted to 1 to 3300 when the Unit is Mbps .
+Deat Observed Hell Configures the unit of measurement for each port shaper rate as Port Shaper Unit kbps or Mbps.
 The default value is kbps.